natcap/invest.users-guide/source/urban_nature_access.rst

 .. math::
         SUP\_DEM_{i,cap} = A_i - g_{cap}

-The per-capita greenspace budget of group :math:`gn` at pixel :math:`i` (:math:`SUP\_DEM_{i,cap,gn}`) is defined by assessing the difference between the supplied greenspace to group :math:`gn` at pixel :math:`i` and the planning goal for greenspace per capita, :math:`g_{cap}`:
+The per-capita greenspace balance of group :math:`gn` at pixel :math:`i` (:math:`SUP\_DEM_{i,cap,gn}`) is defined by assessing the difference between the supplied greenspace to group :math:`gn` at pixel :math:`i` and the planning goal for greenspace per capita, :math:`g_{cap}`: